-Founded in 1919, the congregation of the East Side Lutheran Church has grown to nearly 2,000 members today.
-Continue reading to learn about our core values and what it means to be Lutheran to us.
+Founded in 1919, the congregation of the East Side Lutheran Church has grown to nearly 2,000 members.
+Continue reading to learn about our core values, and what it means to be Lutheran.

 Grace Alone is at the core of who we are as a congregation.
 We are centered in a Lutheran understanding of the Christian faith in which God's life-giving, saving grace is offered freely in Jesus Christ.